 The couch tingled with a strong imprint.
 I touched it gingerly, finding a happy imprint from last Saturday.
 I let it play out.

 He was going to be all right!
 Yes, they’d told me it was only minor surgery, but I’d worried that his previous bouts of bleeding ulcers might cause complications.

 “Peter,” I told him, “this is proof that you’re still working too hard.”

-He tilted back his head and laughed, looking every bit as handsome as when we’d married thirty-two years ago, despite his now salt and pepper hair.
+He tilted his head back and laughed, looking every bit as handsome as when we’d married thirty-two years ago, despite his now salt and pepper hair.
 “I don’t think kidney stones are caused by stress.
 Anyway, you’ll be glad to know that I’ve been listening.
 I was going to wait to surprise you, but now’s a good a time as any.”
 His smile grew wide.
-“I bought tickets for that trip to Venice you always wanted.
+“I bought tickets last Thursday for that trip to Venice you always wanted.
 We leave in four weeks.”

 “Now that we’re in production, it’s all up to marketing and shipping, and I have good people over those.
 I can leave for two weeks.
 Then I’ll be back for the launch.”

 “Good,” I said, leaning forward to push myself to my feet.
 “Until Venice, then.
 I’m holding you to it.”